Agenda item

 William Liew asked if any further comment could be given on the decision to keep the LDI trigger framework on pause.

 Steve Turner replied that a comprehensive liquidity review had taken place and that the view was reached that flexibility regarding Private Markets commitments was required, Local Impact / Natural Capital as an example.
 He added that the more hedging that is done, the more prudent we have to be on liquidity.
-He said that they remain being prepared for possible inflation hedging should inflation come down.
+He said that they are looking at the possibility of implementing further inflation hedging should inflation come down below the trigger levels.

 William Liew referred to the appointment of Octopus and asked if they would be acting as a landlord for the new affordable housing.